microsoft/botframework-solutions/docs/_docs/reference/knownissues.md

 ## My Microsoft App Registration could not be automatically provisioned

 Some users might experience the following error when running deployment `Could not provision Microsoft App Registration automatically.
 Please provide the -appId and -appPassword arguments for an existing app and try again`.
-In this situation, [create and register an Azure AD application](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Cbot-oauth#create-and-register-an-azure-ad-application).
+In this situation, [create and register an Azure AD application](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Cbot-oauth#create-and-register-an-azure-ad-application) manually.

 Once created, retrieve the `Application (ClientId)` and create a new client secret on the `Certificates & secrets` pane